Steven Spielberg: Production

 Spielberg's first film as an executive producer was the directorial debut of Robert Zemeckis, I Wanna Hold Your Hand (1978).
 He produced Zemeckis's dark comedy Used Cars (1980), which was a critical but not a commercial success.
 In 1980, Spielberg, Kathleen Kennedy and Frank Marshall founded Amblin Productions; the first film it produced was the romantic comedy Continental Divide (Michael Apted, 1981).
-It went on to produce Gremlins (Joe Dante, 1984), Back to the Future (Zemeckis, 1985), Who Framed Roger Rabbit (Zemeckis, 1988), Joe Versus the Volcano (John Patrick Shanley, 1990), Men in Black (Barry Sonnenfeld, 1997) and The Mask of Zorro (Martin Campbell, 1998).
+It went on to produce Gremlins (Joe Dante, 1984), The Goonies (Richard Donner, 1985), Back to the Future (Zemeckis, 1985), Who Framed Roger Rabbit (Zemeckis, 1988), Arachnophobia (Marshall, 1990), Joe Versus the Volcano (John Patrick Shanley, 1990), Twister (Jan de Bont, 1996), Men in Black (Barry Sonnenfeld, 1997) and The Mask of Zorro (Martin Campbell, 1998).'
 For some, including Young Sherlock Holmes (Barry Levinson, 1985) and Harry and the Hendersons (William Dear, 1987), the title "Steven Spielberg Presents" was in the opening credits.
 It produced Don Bluth's animated films An American Tail (1986) and The Land Before Time (1988), leading to the spin-off Amblimation.
 In 1985, NBC offered Spielberg a two-year contract on a television series, Amazing Stories; the show was marketed as a blend of The Twilight Zone and Alfred Hitchcock Presents.
 NBC gave Spielberg creative control and a budget of $1 million for each episode.
 After two seasons and disappointing ratings, the show was not renewed.
 Although Spielberg's involvement as a producer would vary widely from project to project, Zemeckis said that Spielberg would always "respect the filmmaker's vision".
 Over the next decade, Spielberg's record as a producer brought mixed critical and commercial results.
+He produced cartoons such as Brad Bird's Family Dog and Tom Ruegger's Animaniacs, Freakazoid! and Pinky and the Brain.
 In 1992, Spielberg began to scale back producing, saying "Producing has been the least fulfilling aspect of what I've done in the last decade."
-He produced cartoons such as Tiny Toon Adventures, Animaniacs, Family Dog, Freakazoid!, and Pinky and the Brain.
-He produced A Brief History of Time by Errol Morris.
+He produced the documentary A Brief History of Time by Errol Morris.